lmns-solutions/arduino-interactive-lessons/arduino/led-blink3.md

 In this lesson, we will learn how to blink multiple LEDs at different rates and build our first [C/C++ class](http://www.cplusplus.com/doc/tutorial/classes/), which will greatly simplify our code and, as an added bonus, reduce its size by eliminating code redundancy!

-As with our previous lesson on [crossfading RGB LEDs](rgb-led-fade.md), this lesson involves **simple circuits** but comparatively **complex code**.
+As with our previous lesson on {% include tlink.html id='arduino-rgb-led-fade' text='crossfading RGB LEDs' %}, this lesson involves **simple circuits** but comparatively **complex code**.
 Often, when using microcontrollers, our code is the magic sauce—the circuits are straightforward but the code can be complicated.

 ![Animated gif of a workbench video recording showing BlinkMultiple.ino](assets/movies/ArduinoUno_BlinkMultiple_Workbench.gif)

 ## Background

 The canonical and beloved **first Arduino sketch**, [Blink](https://www.arduino.cc/en/tutorial/blink), enables beginners to quickly build and write code for a circuit.
-The code looks something like this, which we covered in our own [Blink lesson](led-blink.md):
+The code looks something like this, which we covered in our own {% include tlink.html id='arduino-led-blink' text='Blink lesson' %}:

 {% highlight C %}
 void setup() {